WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-code.md

 };
 ```

-Now your otf file should compile properly with no errors.
+Now your `gilbert-color.otf` file should compile properly with no errors.

-If that's the case, update **gutenpride.php** to enqueue from generated file location by editing the value of the `$editor_css` and `$style_css` variables to the path to the newly built files in the build folder:
+If that's the case, update **gutenpride.php** to enqueue your styles from the generated file location by updating the value of the `$editor_css` and `$style_css` variables with the path to the newly built files in the build folder:

 ```php
 $editor_css = "build/index.css";